Greek Roasted Chicken Breasts

 How to Make Greek Roasted Chicken Breasts

-1. Make the marinade: Combine the olive oil, garlic, lemon juice, vinegar, oregano, salt, and pepper.
-Stir to combine thoroughly, add the chicken, turn to coat well, then cover or seal and refrigerate for 12 to 24 hours.
+1. Make the marinade: Add the chicken, turn to coat well, then cover and refrigerate for 12 to 24 hours.

 Greek Roasted Chicken Breasts on plate with rice and salad.